OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-27.md

 ## Matthew 27:59

-Joseph took the body, wrapped it in a clean linen cloth,
+Joseph took possession of the body, wrapping it in a clean linen cloth,

 ## Matthew 27:60